 Here are her tips for what to do during your visit:

-Start in the heart of downtown Napa at Oxbow Public Market, where I often begin my day.
+Start in the heart of Downtown Napa at Oxbow Public Market, where I often begin my day.
 Grab the best mocha in town from Ritual coffee, and sip while you browse.
 Just down the row of vendors is another favorite, Hudson Greens & Goods — I swear by their green juice and avocado toast.
 Oh, and did I mention there’s now a Napa Bookmine the Oxbow in addition to their Pearl St. location?!
 Dreams do come true.
 These gorgeous finds, friendly faces, and delicious treats are guaranteed to start your day of Wine Country adventures off right!

-There are more than 450 wineries in the Napa Valley and Frog’s Leap Winery has been my absolute favorite since my first visit, prior to moving here.
+There are hundreds of wineries in Napa Valley and Frog’s Leap Winery has been my absolute favorite since my first visit, prior to moving here.
 Their cozy wrap-around porch, gorgeous gardens & chickens, and friendly staff make it feel like a home away from home.
 Much of their organically grown fruit is located on the property, and 100% of their operation has been dry-farmed since they began in 1981.
 This allows their beautiful wines to truly reflect their terroir.
 This place means a lot to me and represents so much of what real Napa is all about!
 When you visit, be sure to give Frog’s Leap winery dog, Abbie, a good belly scratch for me!

 Sometimes I get fancy.
 Solage Calistoga is located “up-valley” (as we locals call it) in Calistoga, and it’s most certainly where the magic’s at for a relaxing spa day/poolside lunch experience.
 Off-season is the perfect time for an ultra laid-back, peaceful vibe.
 In fact, I’m working poolside as I type!
 Not a bad situation.
-Also on property is Michelin-starred Solbar which happens to serve a fabulous Chopped Cabbage & Chicken Salad that veggies can enjoy with seared tofu instead!
+Also on property is Michelin-rated Solbar which happens to serve a fabulous Chopped Cabbage & Chicken Salad that veggies can enjoy with seared tofu instead!

 Clemente’s Italian Take-Out

 Whether you’re planning a visit, or are a local, hope to see you around town!
-To follow along on my everyday adventures in the Napa Valley and beyond, feel free to follow me over at @emmakmorris.
+To follow along on my everyday adventures in Napa Valley and beyond, feel free to follow me over at @emmakmorris.

 All photos courtesy Emma K. Morris.